cloudnativer/kube-install/README.md

 ## 2.4 Login kubernetes dashboard UI

 <br>
-Execute the following command on the k8s-master you selected to view the k8s dashboard console URL and key:<br>
+Execute the following command on the k8s-master you selected to view the kube-dashboard console URL and key:<br>

 ```
 # cat /opt/kube-install/admin_login.txt